Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: Introduction

 \subsection{Related work}

-There is a long history of detecting stationarity or non-stationarity in stochastic optimization to improve convergence rates \citep{yin1989stopping,pflug1990non,delyon1993accelerated,murata1998statistical,le2013stochastic}.
+There is a long history of detecting stationarity or non-stationarity in stochastic optimization to improve convergence rates \citep{yin1989stopping,pflug1990non,delyon1993accelerated,murata1998statistical}.
 Perhaps the most relevant work in this vein to the present paper is \citet{ct18}, which builds on top of \citet{pflug1990non} for general convex functions.
 Specifically, this work uses the running sum of the inner products of successive stochastic gradients for stationarity detection.
 However, this approach does not take into account the strong correlation between consecutive gradients and, moreover, is not sensitive to the local curvature of the current iterates due to unwanted influence from prior gradients.
 In contrast, the splitting strategy, which is akin to HiGrad \citep{sz18}, allows our SplitSGD to concentrate on the current gradients and leverage the regained independence of gradients to test stationarity.
-Lately, \citet{yaida2018fluctuation} and \citet{lang2019automate} derive a stationarity detection rule that is based on gradients of a mini-batch to tune the learning rate in SGD with momentum.
+Lately, \citet{yaida2018fluctuation} and \citet{lang2019automate} derive a stationarity detection rule that is based on gradients of a mini-batch to tune the learning rate in SGD with momentum while \citet{pesme2020convergence} base their diagnostic on the distance between the current iterate and the last iterate where learning rate reduction happened.

 From a different angle, another related line of work is concerned with the relationship between the informativeness of gradients and the mini-batch size \citep{keskar2016large,yin2017gradient,li2017batch,smith2017don}.
 Among others, it has been recognized that the optimal mini-batch size should be adaptive to the local geometry of the objective function and the noise level of the gradients, delivering a growing line of work that leverage the mini-batch gradient variance for learning rate selection \citep{byrd2012sample,balles2016coupling,balles2017dissecting,de2017automated,zhang2017yellowfin,mccandlish2018empirical}.